An international conference among inclusive Asatru/Heathen organizations and individuals!

 Immediately following Frith Forge will be a Sacred Sites tour of Germany.
 The two are not dependent on one another, so folks may attend one, the other, or both.
 If interested please register today!
 Go to www.sacred-sites-2017.de for details and tour registration.

 Amanda T. Leigh-Hawkins is the Program Coordinator for The Troth's International Relations and Exchange Program.
-She is also a member of The Troth’s High Rede (Board of Directors), and the Officer Liaison.
+She is also Troth Steward for Western Massachusetts, New Hampshire, Vermont, and Maine.
+Please reach out to her if you are interested in being a volunteer, as she is also wearing the Volunteer Coordinator hat.
+Her term on The Troth’s High Rede (Board of Directors) has been from June 2015-2018.
 Amanda lives in Massachusetts USA with her husband and daughter.

 The Troth, Alliance for Inclusive Heathenry